box/developer.box.com/content/guides/metadata/5-queries/1-create.md

 Any files or folders that match the query are returned in the API response.
 The body of the response is a JSON object with a list of `entries` for each file or folder, and a `next_marker` value that you can use to find the next page of results.
-Each of the enties will have an `item` representing the file or folder, as well as a `metadata` instance containing the metadata attached to the file or folder.
+Each of the entries will have an `item` representing the file or folder, as well as a `metadata` instance containing the metadata attached to the file or folder.

 ```json
 {